 And therein lies the first task for a product manager: picking the one idea to pursue right now.

 Defining the Details

-Once the product manager has selected an idea to develop, it’s up to them to define the details.
-At a broad level, the details are:
+Once the product manager has selected which idea to develop, it’s up to them to define the details.
+At a broad level, those are:

 - Who is the product for?

 - What problem is the product solving?
 What is its purpose?

 - What does success look like?

 Why figure out the details first?
 Without them, the team likely won’t have a clear idea of what they should do or why a certain feature matters.
 That could lead to chaos throughout the process.

 For example, if you’re building, say, a virtual job simulation program so students can expand their skill set as they enter the workforce, your details might be: